 Deposition transcripts shall be filed with the court promptly after preparation.
 All deposition transcripts must be in compressed format.
 The court will not accept duplicate transcripts.
 The parties must determine who will file each transcript.
-(But see ¶ 9, infra: prior to the final pretrial conference the parties also must submit to chambers a courtesy copy of every deposition transcript that might be used at trial).

 A party may not file a motion regarding discovery until that party has made a good faith attempt to resolve the dispute.
 All efforts to resolve the dispute must be set forth in any subsequent discovery motion filed with this court.
 By this order, the court requires all parties to a discovery dispute to attempt to resolve it quickly and in good faith.
 Failure to do so could result in cost shifting and sanctions under Rules 37(a)(4) and 37(b)(2).